fedebrando/SantaClausProblem/README.md

 Once launched, the program doesn't stop.
 However, you can stop it by `Ctrl+C` command.
 If you want show elves wait timing values, you must uncomment `#define WAIT_VERBOSE` in `monitor/v3/santa_v3.hpp`.

 ### Several execution
 For computing average and standard deviation of elves waiting times for consulting with Santa for several couples (n_elves, n_santa), you can launch this program.
+Make sure that for the correct execution of it, you must uncomment `#define WAIT_VERBOSE` in `monitor/v3/santa_v3.hpp`, set to `false` the `VERBOSE` macroconstant in `lib/utilities.hpp` and compile project again to print time values only during the `main3` iterative executions.
 ```shell
 ./main3multi
 ```
 If you want fix another value for reindeer number, you must set `N_REINDEER` macroconstant in `src/main3multi.cpp` source file.
+In the same file, you can also choose the minimum and the maximum values for n_elves varying.